gweber/switchwatch/README.md

 Script has a database to prevent simultaneous requests to the same device within 5 minutes.
 That's currently the only use of database.

-Cisco devices are speed even over WAN.
+Cisco devices are speedy even over WAN.
 Extreme Network devices are painful slow.